Gary Brooks Faulkner: Final attempt and arrest

 Faulkner's eleventh and final trip to find Bin Laden took place in June 2010.
-The items he carried on the trip along with a samurai sword, gun, night vision goggles, a bible, Smith & Wesson handcuffs, a copy of Andrew Wommack's A Better Way to Pray, and a Liberty Dollar.
+The items he carried on the trip included a samurai sword, a gun, night vision goggles, a Bible, Smith & Wesson handcuffs, a copy of Andrew Wommack's A Better Way to Pray, and a Liberty Dollar.
 The pistol was a .30-caliber Chinese pistol that carried eight rounds with no safety.
 The gun was purchased on his previous visit in a back alley in Chitral for about one hundred dollars.
 Faulkner had purchased the sword after seeing it on The Knife Show.
 Upon arriving, he checked into a room at the Ishpata Inn in Bumburet Valley.
 Faulkner claims that Al-Qaeda members noticed and photographed him and that they were looking for him along with military police.

 Faulkner was arrested by Pakistani authorities on June 13, 2010, in Bumburet Valley near the border with Afghanistan's Nuristan Province because he believed Bin Laden was in that part of the country.
 Faulkner said that his arrest by the police officers was planned out and that they fed him pizza from Pizza Hut while in their custody.
 After his arrest, he was questioned by police in Peshawar.
 When authorities were approaching Faulkner, he shouted, "Don’t come closer to me or I'll open fire."
-According to the newspaper, Dawn, Faulkner acknowledged to police he wanted to "decapitate Osama bin Laden."
+According to the newspaper Dawn, Faulkner acknowledged to police he wanted to "decapitate Osama bin Laden."
 Mumtaz Ahmad Khan, a senior official in the Peshawar police, told the Associated Press, "We initially laughed when he told us he wanted to kill Osama bin Laden."